Faridkot, India: Etymology

 The city is named in the honor of Baba Farid, a revered 13th century Sufi saint whose shrine is located in Pakpattan, Pakistan.
 The town of Faridkot was founded during this century as Mokalhar by Raja Mokalsi, the grandson of Rai Munj, a Bhatti Chief of Bhatnair, Rajasthan.
 According to a popular folklore, the Raja renamed Mokalhar to Faridkot after Baba Farid paid a visit to the town.
 It remained the capital during the reign of Mokalsi's son Jairsi and Wairsi.

 History

+Raja Mokalsi, a Bhatti Rajput chief from Rajasthan, established the town of Mokalhar, which later became Faridkot.